Many Roads to Synchrony: Natural Time Scales and Their Algorithms: Background

 A \emph{presentation} of a given process is any state-based representation that generates the process.
-A process's \emph{\eM} is its unique, minimal unifilar presentation~\footnote{Unifilar is known as ``deterministic'' in finite automata literature.
-Here, we avoid that term so that confusion does not arise due to the stochastic nature of the models being used.}.
-The recurrent states of a process's \eM\ are denoted $\CausalState$ and the recurrent states of any other presentation are denoted $\AlternateState$~\footnote{An \eM\ consists of transient and recurrent states, but our focus here is only on the recurrent states, unless otherwise stated.}.
-Distributions over states which occur infinitely often are denoted $\{\AlternateState\}$; these are the recurrent state distributions.
+A process's \emph{\eM} is its unique, minimal unifilar presentation~\footnote{Unifilar is known as ``deterministic'' in the finite automata literature.
+Here, we avoid the latter term so that confusion does not arise due to the stochastic nature of the models being used.
+It is referred to as ``right-resolving'' in symbolic dynamics \cite{Lind1999}.}.
+The recurrent states of a process's \eM\ are known as the \emph{causal states} and, at time $t$, are denoted $\CausalState_t$.
+The causal states are the minimal sufficient statistic of $\Past$ about $\Future$.
+For a thorough treatment on presentations see Ref.~\cite{Crutchfield2010}.

-Following Ref.~\cite{Crut10a}, we seek to give our definitions and algorithms flexibility by allowing generalizations of the following definitions to all of a process's non-\eM\ presentations.
-Fortunately, our definitions change only slightly.
-All asymptotically synchronizing presentations~\cite{Trav10b} allow essentially the same definitions, with causal states replaced by the presentation's states.
-Unifilar presentations with positive gauge information \cite{Crut10a}, however, require that the definitions replace states with asymptotically recurrent state-distributions.
-(The latter are the recurrent states of the mixed-state presentation; see Ref. \cite{Crut08b}.)
-For example, the synchronization order can never be finite in a presentation with positive gauge information, but if we consider the state distributions that are visited infinitely often as the ``state'' to which we synchronize, the definition retains its spirit.
-Nonunifilar presentations have no such simple generalization.
-We summarize the state of affairs in Table~\ref{tab:gendefs}.

-For the remainder of this paper we use causal states $\CausalState$ in all definitions, propositions, theorems, proofs, and algorithms for convenience.
-However, except where explicitly stated as applying only to \eMs, these can be exchanged for the states of an alternative model according to Table~\ref{tab:gendefs}.